stefank97/perception_injector/Readme.md

 This makes it possible to evaluate how robust a robot’s navigation and localization stack is when exposed to spoofed sensor data or environmental anomalies—without touching any real hardware.

+This package depends on third-party packages.
+Please refer to the Notice.md file.

 ## Features
 - 🟦 **RViz Rectangle Tool**
   Interactively place virtual objects into the occupancy map.
 These objects are injected into the LaserScan and appear in the local costmap—even though they are not part of the static map.